Private limited company: Denmark

 The Danish form of the LLC is the kommanditselskab (K/S).
 There is no minimum capital requirements.
 In a K/S there are two types of shareholders, the komplementar which is fully liable, and the kommanditist which liability is limited.
 The K/S is a tax-transparent company, which means the income "passes through" the company directly to the shareholders.

+As part of the European Union Danish companies can obtain an EU VAT registration number for cross-border trade within the EU, can be searched by both VIES and BRIS.